ucdavisdatalab/workshop_introduction_to_version_control/04_save-stage-commit.Rmd

 ## Version of a File

-In Git-speak, we "commit" if version of a file to the repository to save a copy of the current working version of a file as a version.This is a multi-step process in which we first "stage" the file to be committed and then "commit" the file.
+In Git-speak, we "commit" if version of a file to the repository to save a copy of the current working version of a file as a version.
+This is a multi-step process in which we first "stage" the file to be committed and then "commit" the file.

 STEP 1:  Place the file you want to version into the Staging Area